hegdepavankumar/Fortigate-Firewall-Complete-Guide/README.md

 - Details the structured format of logs, aiding in efficient interpretation.
 - Discusses configuring log settings for tailored logging behavior.
 - Demonstrates redirecting logs to external systems like Syslog and SNMP for centralized monitoring.
+- Gives a hands-on and good understanding of FortiGate packet sniffing and SPAN configuration.

 This module equips administrators with the knowledge to efficiently monitor network activity, detect security incidents, and ensure the reliability of their network infrastructure.